 Under the ODA, the FDA may grant orphan drug designation to drugs intended to treat a rare disease or condition.
 In the EU, the EMA Committee for Orphan Medicinal Products grants orphan drug designation to products that are intended for the diagnosis, prevention or treatment of a life-threatening or chronically debilitating disease or condition affecting not more than five in 10,000 people in the EU.
-The company that obtains the first regulatory approval from the FDA for a designated orphan drug for a rare disease or condition generally receives marketing exclusivity for use of that drug for the designated disease or condition for a period of seven years.
+The company that obtains the first regulatory approval from the FDA for a designated orphan drug for an indication within the designated rare disease or condition generally receives marketing exclusivity for use of that drug for that indication of ra period of seven years.
 Similar laws exist in the EU with a term of 10 years.
 See Business - Government Regulation - Orphan Drug Designation in Item 1 of Part I of this Annual Report on Form 10-K for additional information.
-If a competitor obtains approval of the same drug for the same disease or condition before us, and the FDA grants such orphan drug exclusivity, we would be prohibited from obtaining approval for our product for seven or more years, unless our product can be shown to be clinically superior.
-In addition, even if we obtain orphan exclusivity, the FDA may approve another product during our orphan exclusivity period for the same disease or condition under certain circumstances.
+If a competitor obtains approval of the same drug for the same indication before us, and the FDA grants such orphan drug exclusivity, we would be prohibited from obtaining approval for our product for seven or more years, unless our product can be shown to be clinically superior.
+In addition, even if we obtain orphan exclusivity, the FDA may approve another product during our orphan exclusivity period for the same indication under certain circumstances.